-I don't use these kitchen devices that often, but they sometimes come in quite handy.
-In 15 minutes, all the veggies for this stew recipe are prepped, and everything is set up in one pot.
+In 15 minutes, all the veggies for this pork stew recipe are prepped, and everything is set up in one pot.

 - Either use a slow cooker—count 4 to 5 hours of cooking time.
-The result will be a tad richer, and the meat will be softer than when using the pressure cooker.
+The result will be a tad richer, and the meat will be softer than when using an electric pressure cooker.

 - Or use the instant pot—count one hour of cooking time.
 The flavors will still be incredible and hearty, just in less time.

-- Two to three large sweet potatoes.
-For six servings, you want to count about two pounds, at least.
+- Use two to three large sweet potatoes.
+You want to count about two pounds for six servings, at least.

 - Choose a red or orange bell pepper.
-Their mild sweet flavors will contrast the spicy chorizo meat nicely, and they pair well with a tomato base.
+Their mild sweet flavors will contrast the spicy chorizo meat nicely and pair well with a tomato base.

-- Garlic and a yellow onion build incredible delicate base flavors for this meat stew.
+- Garlic and a yellow onion build incredible delicate flavors as a base for this pork stew.

 - Don't forget the tomato paste.
 A small 7-ounce tomato can will do.
-It adds a little color, sweetness and creates a thicker, richer texture.
-Try choosing a brand that contains no additional ingredients, extra sugars, or spices.
+It adds a little color and sweetness and creates a thicker, richer texture.
+Try choosing a brand with no additional ingredients, extra sugars, or spices.

-For this recipe, I am choosing simple spices that pair well with an already spiced chorizo meat.
+I use simple seasoning that pair well with an already spiced chorizo meat.

 - Sea salt and black pepper—Chorizo sausages are already spiced, so feel free to be frugal with the suggested amount.
 When in doubt, season lightly, and you can always taste test near the end of cooking to add more if preferred.

-- Dried Basil—It might seem like an odd choice, but the herb has a more spicy, minty character that works well with long-simmered or any meaty stews such as this one.
+- Dried Basil—It might seem like an odd choice, but the herb has a more spicy, minty character that works well with long-simmered or meaty stews like this one.

 - Dried or fresh rosemary leaves—it's a classic partner for certain meats like lamb or pork, at least in my kitchen.
-In this case, the aroma and slightly bitter taste of rosemary balance the chorizo meat's fattiness.
+The rosemary's aroma and slightly bitter taste balance the chorizo meat's fattiness.

 - Extra virgin olive oil—you only need a little to add that incredible Mediterranean aroma and taste.
 It's a perfect companion for meats due to its robust and peppery taste.

-Local grocery stores usually offer pork chorizo sausage meat in bulk—sold without a casing like regular ground beef (Chorizo Ground Sausage.)
+- Local grocery stores usually offer pork chorizo sausage meat in bulk.
+Meaning sold without a casing like regular ground beef (Chorizo Ground Sausage.)